We've reviewed the latest independent ratings and awards to list the best UK health insurance policies.

 Saga has four health plans to choose from:

-- Super — Saga’s most comprehensive policy, covering both in-patient and out-patient treatment as well as diagnostic procedures.
-It provides unlimited cover for specialist consultations.
+Super — Saga’s most comprehensive policy, covering both in-patient and out-patient treatment as well as diagnostic procedures.
+It provides unlimited cover on specialist consultations and things like physiotherapy charges.
 Major dental cash benefits for specified dental procedures and dental injuries benefit is also only available on Super.

-- Secure — On top of in-patient and day-patient treatments, Secure provides full cover for out-patient CT, MRI and PET scans.
-It also gives benefits like £2,000 towards out-patient consultations and an extra £400 towards post operative outpatient treatment such as physiotherapy.
+Secure — On top of in-patient and day-patient treatments, Secure provides full cover for out-patient CT, MRI and PET scans.
+It also gives benefits like £2,000 towards out-patient consultations and an extra £400 towards post-operative treatment.

-- Support — Includes prompt access for inpatient and day patient treatment.
+Support — Includes prompt access for treatment, a choice of private UK hospitals from our extensive list and 24-hour access to the Saga GP Service.
 This is Saga’s most affordable plan; to keep premiums low, it offers no out-patient cover and only surgical aspects of cancer treatment.

 A unique feature of Saga is its ‘4-week wait’ option.
 This reduces your premium, but in return, the policyholder has to accept NHS treatment if it is available within 4 weeks of the date of diagnosis.
 This is intended to provide a cost-effective method to get the advantages of rapid treatment when you need it, but avoid paying extra when you don’t.
 The full terms and conditions of these options can be seen on Saga's site.